 Below are the words of our Belarusian Gay Dictionary that we will expand in new editions.
 If you know any more, please, contact us.
 But first some information about the language and where it is spoken.

-The Belarusian or White Russian is the official language of Belarus and Poland area.
-It is one of the three East Slavic languages, belonging to the Indo-European family.
-The name comes from the derivation of the Russian word "byelorussia" to which was referred to the area, ie White Russia.
-Spoken by eight million people despite official support is losing speakers in favor of the Russian language that shares our Belarusian Gay Dictionary terms.
+Belarusian is the official language of Belarus and one area of Poland.
+It is one of the three Eastern Slavic languages belonging to the Indo-European family.
+The name of the country and language comes from the expression of Old Belarusian, Belaya Rus, whose translation into English is White Rus.
+Spoken by eight million people, despite official support, it is losing speakers in favor of Russian, a language with which our Belarusian Gay Dictionary shares terms.

-To be a country of Soviet influence, the situation of LGBT people is better than in other neighboring countries despite social rejection.
-With the independence of the Soviet Union, in 1994, all consensual sexual practices between adults were legalized and subsequently the sex change in documentation.
-There is an association and a publication to community support, and since 1999 Gay Pride has been celebrated, not without difficulties on the part of the authorities.
-In 2017, the first support center for the LGBT community was opened in Minsk, the capital.
+Being a country of Soviet influence, the situation of LGBT people is better than in other neighboring countries, despite social rejection.
+With the independence of the Soviet Union, in 1994, all consensual sexual practices between adults were legalized, and subsequently, the gender change in personal documentation.
+Belarus has one association and a publication to support the community, and since 1999 they celebrate the Gay Pride, not without difficulties on the part of the authorities.
+In 2017 opened the first support center for the LGBT community in Minsk, the capital.

-Hamasek (Гамасек) is the short form of the word hamaseksualist (гамасэксуаліст), whose literal translation could be homosexualist, this is, homosexual.+
+Hamasek (Гамасек) is the short form of the word homasexualist (гомасексуаліст), whose literal translation could be homosexualist, this is, homosexual.+

 The word Pidar (Підар) is another variation of the word piederast (педэраст) which translation into the English language is pederast.

 See: Pidaras (Підарас).+